-- 1. Peer teaching and tutoring are encouraged.
-Taking credit for another's work or cheating during exams is unacceptable and is grounds for termination. - 2.
-Future Professionals will be expected to maintain an average of 85% on all theory tests and assignments. - 3.
-Future Professionals may not be released from required theory class to take a client. - 4.
-Only service desk personnel may schedule or change client service appointments. - 5.
-All services must be checked and the service ticket initialed by a Learning Leader. - 6.
-Future Professionals are expected to be continuously working on school-related projects, assignments, clinic practical worksheets, reading theory, or test preparation during school hours. - 7.
-Future Professionals will receive clock hours during the times they fully participate in their learning experience. - 8.
-When Future Professionals are not scheduled with service appointments or are not scheduled to attend theory or a specialty class, they may focus on the following: - a.
-Completion of practical skill assessments through CourseKey - b.
-Completion of theory assignments - c.
-Performing a service on another Future Professional - d.
-Approved learning apps - 9.
-Future Professionals must comply with school personnel and Learning Leader's assignments and requests as required by the curriculum and Future Professional guidelines and rules. - 10.
-Future Professionals may not perform hair, skin, barber or nail services outside of school unless authorized to do so by school administration.
-Conducting unauthorized hair, skin, barber or nail services outside of school will be reported to the state board and may result in your inability to receive a professional license. - 11.
-Future Professionals are responsible for their own kit and equipment and may use a clinic station drawer only while working at that clinic station.
-All kit, equipment, tools, and personal items must be secured in the Future Professionals assigned locker.
-The school is not responsible for any lost or stolen articles. - 12.
-Parking is allowed in assigned parking areas only or cars may be towed at the owner's expense. - 13.
-If a Future Professional fails to complete the practical skill assessments or required weekly theory hours they will be placed on the Back on Track List.
-Future Professionals have one week to get caught up before they receive a coaching advisory. - 14.
-If a Future Professionals fails to pass the Core written and/or practical exam on their second attempt, they may be asked to withdraw from the program and re-start in the next Core class start date. - 15.
-Theory Class: The school requires a Future Professional to complete all theory hours as part of their graduation requirements.
-Refer to the graduation requirements.
+- 1. Future Professionals must bring their required school tools to participate in their education for scheduled hours.
+Required school tools include: - · Student Technical Kit - iPad with program education kit apps (cutting system app, make-up systems app, plugged in app, etc) - 2.
+Peer teaching and tutoring are encouraged. - 3.
+Future Professionals are responsible for their own technical kit and equipment.
+All kit, equipment, tools, and personal items must be secured in a locker or kept within view and control of the Future Professional.
+The school is not responsible for any lost or stolen articles. - 4.
+Future Professionals are required to work under the direction of a licensed professional.
+Therefore, Future Professionals must comply with school personnel and Learning Leader's assignments, directions, and requests as required by the curriculum and Future Professional guidelines and rules. - 5.
+Future Professionals must have a signed service ticket before beginning any service on the clinic classroom. - 6.
+Future Professionals may not perform hair, skin, barber or nail services outside of school unless authorized, in advance, in writing, to do so by school administration.
+Conducting unauthorized hair, skin, barber or nail services outside of school may be reported to the state board and may result in your inability to receive a professional license. - 7.
+Taking credit for another's work (e.g. submitting the photos of another's work as your own) or cheating during exams is unacceptable and is grounds for termination. - 8.
+Future Professionals will be expected to maintain an average of 85% on all academic exams and practical skill assignments. - 9.
+Only service desk personnel may schedule or change clinic classroom guest appointments. - 10.
+All practical skill services must be graded and the service ticket initialed by a Learning Leader. - 11.
+Future Professionals are expected to be continuously working on school-related projects, assignments, clinic practical skills, reading theory, or test preparation during school hours. - 12.
+When Future Professionals are not scheduled with guest service appointments or are not scheduled to attend theory or a specialty class, they must be actively engaged in their education at all times, and may focus on the following: - a.
+Completion of practical skill assessments through CourseKey-Skillstracker - b.
+Completion of theory review assignments - c.
+Performing a service on another Future Professional.
+Please note that the service must be within the scope of practice for the program for both Future Professionals. - d.
+Listening to or reading school resource center materials, including educational videos, audiotapes, Plugged In, and school related textbooks. - 13.
+Parking is allowed in assigned parking areas only or cars may be towed at the owner's expense.

+- 14. If a Future Professional fails to complete the practical skill assessments or required academic theory exams they will be placed on the Back on Track List.
+Future Professionals have one week to get caught up before they receive a coaching advisory. - 15.
+If a Future Professionals fails to pass the Core written and/or practical exam on their second attempt, they may be asked to withdraw from the program and may be allowed to re-start in the next Core class start date.